raspiduino/uARM8266/README.md

 # uARM8266
 Real Linux (Ubuntu 9) running on ARM emulator on esp8266.
+This thing **haven't been tested once**, so you have to expect to encounter errors.
+I planned to port `mini-rv32ima` to esp8266, but currently can't due to lack of time.

 ## What is this?
 This is a port of [Dmitry Grinberg](http://dmitry.gr/)'s project to run on esp8266.
 His original project is to [run Linux on AVR](http://dmitry.gr/?r=05.Projects&proj=07.%20Linux%20on%208bit).